 Customer assistance is available via phone, email, and live chat at Trupanion.
 You will be able to reach someone even if you need assistance with an emergency vet visit in the middle of the night because phone lines are available 24 hours a day, seven days a week.
 The Trupanion website offers live chat as well.

 If you get your pet from a partnering shelter or breeder or take your pet to a partnered veterinarian, you can get 30 days of complimentary Trupanion coverage.
 According to Trustpilot’s rules, the company has a 4.5 out of 5 TrustScore based on over 3,300 ratings, putting it in the “Excellent” area.

 #4.
-Pets Best – Best for Treatment of Mobility Issues
+Pets Best – Most Suitable For Treatment Of Mobility Issues

 Dr. Jack Stephens, the veterinarian who launched the first pet insurance firm in the United States, Veterinary Pet Insurance, founded Pets Best Insurance Services in 2005.
 The company began selling plans to pet owners across the United States from its headquarters in Boise, Idaho but moved to Japan in 2008.

 In 2011, Pets Best became the first pet insurance to offer electronic claim filing, and over the next few years, the company continued to expand, eventually reaching 100,000 covered pets.
 Pets Best was purchased by CareCredit, a healthcare financing platform, in 2019.

 This insurance business is ideal for pet owners looking for low-cost coverage that covers a basic range of usual veterinarian expenditures.